-Availability and grounds
+Availability and Grounds

 Interim relief can be sought before proceedings begin or at any later stage during the proceedings.
 If interim relief is sought before lis pendens, the court sets a deadline for the petitioner to file suit (no conciliation proceedings required).
+These measures may be made dependent on security being posted by the applicant.

 Swiss law distinguishes between interim relief measures aimed at securing monetary claims and measures dealing with non-monetary matters.

-Claims for money can be secured by applying for an attachment order under the Federal Debt Enforcement and Bankruptcy Act (see Question 13, Availability and grounds).
+Claims for money can be secured by applying for an attachment order under the Federal Debt Enforcement and Bankruptcy Act (see Question 13, Availability and Grounds).
 All other interim measures are governed by the Code on Civil Procedure.
 For the latter, the applicant must credibly show, but not prove, both that: